Marketers know that a great landing page leads to better conversion rates. It’s the simplest, most direct reason to create landing pages in Shopify.

 Look to customer reviews and social posts first.
 Read what customers say about a product or similar products then use their language to create attention-grabbing copy.

-Once you know your customers you understand how to attract them.
-You can answer the question “what’s in it for me?”
-Rather than focusing on the features of a product, you highlight the benefits.
+Once you know your customers, you'll understand how to attract them.
+You can answer the question, “What’s in it for me?” rather than focusing on the features of a product — you highlight the benefits.

 Great landing pages bring the benefits outside of bullet points and use them to create a benefit-oriented headline.
 In addition, focusing on benefits lets you write copy that helps a prospective customer imagine the experience of owning that product.